Ditectrev/DP-203/README.md

 - [x] sys.dm_db_column_store_row_group_operational_stats
 - [ ] sys.pdw_nodes_column_store_row_groups
 - [ ] sys.dm_bd_column_store_row_group_physical_stats

-### Solution: You use a hopping window that uses a hop size of 10 seconds and a window size of 10 seconds.
-Does this meet the goal?

-- [ ] Yes
-- [x] No

 ### DRAG DROP You have data stored in thousands of CSV files in Azure Data Lake Storage Gen2.
 Each file has a header row followed by a properly formatted carriage return (/r) and line feed (/n).
 You are implementing a pattern that batch loads the files daily into an enterprise data warehouse in Azure Synapse Analytics by using PolyBase.
 You need to skip the header row when you import the files into the data warehouse.
 Before building the loading pattern, you need to prepare the required database objects in Azure Synapse Analytics.
 Which three actions should you perform in sequence?